What Foods Are Good for Weight Loss? Your Quick Start Guide

 • Cottage cheese (low-fat): 11g protein per 100g, casein for sustained release

-• Eggs: 13g protein per 100g, most bioavailable protein source
+• Eggs: 13g protein per 100g, the most bioavailable protein source

 Pro tip: Can't decide how much you need?
 Use our calorie calculator to determine your protein targets based on your goals and activity level.